 Times are changing, technology is advancing with immense measures, and what used to be marketing has evolved into something bigger and greater.

-There's a cause and effect relationship with technology and the world we work in; although marketing has basic mechanics, if you aren't keeping up with the advances, you could get left behind.
+There’s a cause and effect relationship between technology and the world we work in; although marketing has basic mechanics, if you aren’t keeping up with the advances, you could get left behind.

 It feels like just a short time ago that we relied on our local news station or our daily newspaper for weather predictions, sports updates, and news reports.
 This is no longer the case.
 Today, we get all of this info from other sources – when and how we want to.

 Automotive dealers need to recognize this technological force because it isn’t going to slow down.
 The automotive industry has changed and the buying journey for the average consumer no longer looks the same.

 Why Car Dealers’ Ads Are Not as Relevant as They Should Be